A Microscopic Theory of Intrinsic Timescales in Spiking Neural Networks: Discussion

 \section{Discussion}

-We developed a theory that directly links the network structure of spiking network models to the emergent timescales on the level of individual neurons.
-To this end, we extended the results from dynamic mean-field theory for fully connected networks of (non-spiking) rate units \cite{Sompolinsky88_259,Kadmon15_041030,Mastrogiuseppe17_e1005498,Schuecker18_041029,Beiran19_e1006893,Muscinelli19_e1007122} to networks of sparsely coupled spiking neurons.
-In particular, we showed that the mean-field equations, \prettyref{eqs:dmft_population}, where the connectivity matrix enters only through its first two cumulants, account for both (static) inter-neuron variability and (dynamic) temporal fluctuations.
-In order to close the self-consistency problem, we derived an analytical solution for the output statistics of a generalized linear model neuron driven by Gaussian noise and an analytical approximation for the output statistics of a Gaussian-noise-driven leaky integrate-and-fire neuron in the fluctuation-driven regime.
-This enabled us to obtain firing rate distributions, spike-train power spectra, and intrinsic timescales that are close to those obtained from numerical simulations (\prettyref{fig:BRN-LIF}, \prettyref{fig:BRN-GLM}) even for a complex, biologically constrained network model (\prettyref{fig:microcircuit}).
+We developed a self-consistent theory for the second-order statistics, in particular the intrinsic timescales as defined by autocorrelation decay times, in block-structured random networks of spiking neurons.
+Orthogonal to approaches based on the mean activity of a population of neurons, we consider population-averaged single-neuron statistics.
+To this end, we built on the model-independent dynamic mean-field theory (DMFT) developed in \citep{Keup21_021064} and applied it to networks of spiking neurons.
+We sketched the derivation starting from the characteristic functional of the recurrent input, \prettyref{eq:charfct_input}, to expose the inherent assumptions of the DMFT as well as its main result.
+In particular, we showed that the mean-field equations, \prettyref{eq:DMFT_mean_pop} and \prettyref{eq:DMFT_correlation_pop}, where the connectivity matrix enters only through its first two cumulants, account for both (static) inter-neuron variability and (dynamic) temporal fluctuations.
+In order to close the self-consistency problem, we derived a novel analytical solution for the output statistics of a generalized linear model (GLM) neuron with error-function nonlinearity driven by a Gaussian process (GP), \prettyref{eq:GLM_erf_corr}, and an analytical approximation for the output statistics of a GP-driven leaky integrate-and-fire (LIF) neuron in the fluctuation-driven regime, \prettyref{eq:LIF_Hertz_rescaled}.
+These theoretical results yield firing rate distributions, spike-train power spectra, and inter-spike interval distributions that are close to those obtained from numerical simulations (\prettyref{fig:BRN-GLM-EXP}, \prettyref{fig:BRN-GLM-ERF}, \prettyref{fig:LIF_BRN_network}) even for a complex, biologically constrained network model (\prettyref{fig:LIF_microcircuit}).

+The excellent agreement between theory and simulations demonstrates the validity of the DMFT approximation, i.e.~the approximation of the recurrent inputs as independent Gaussian processes.
+The validity of the DMFT approximation is most clearly demonstrated by the networks of GLM neurons, since in that case the DMFT assumption constitutes the only approximation, while the remainder of the solution is exact; while for the LIF networks, additional approximations are made, so that the effects of the DMFT assumption can be less well isolated.

+Focusing on balanced random networks, we leveraged our theory to investigate the influence of network parameters on the intrinsic timescale for both GLM (\prettyref{fig:GLM-EXP-SCAN}, \prettyref{fig:GLM-ERF-SCAN}) and LIF (\prettyref{fig:LIF_BRN_scan}) neurons.
+For the former neuron model with error function nonlinearity, our theory unveils that a product of two factors determines the intrinsic timescale (\prettyref{eq:GLM_tau_inf}, \prettyref{fig:GLM_ERF_mechanism}): the gain of the rate autocorrelation function with respect to changes in the membrane voltage autocorrelation function for $\tau\to\infty$, \prettyref{eq:GLM_erf_gain}, and the variance of the connectivity, \prettyref{eqs:g_g_bar}.
+Furthermore, providing a temporally correlated external drive causes the intrinsic timescale to monotonically approach the extrinsic timescale as the input strength is increased (\prettyref{fig:GLM_ERF_tauext}).